Our Blog

 5. Pay attention to the details

-Relationships thrive when all parties involved feel trusted, listened to, and treated with the due respect and dedication.
+Relationships thrive when all parties involved feel trusted, listened to, and treated with due respect and dedication.
 So how can you show your clients that you care?
 By paying attention.

 This means summarizing or paraphrasing your understanding at the end of a meeting or call, for example.
 And if you’re face-to-face with your clients, consider the importance of ‘reading the room’ and tuning into non-verbal exchanges too.